 A recent poll by Buildium found that most landlords mentioned property maintenance as their most significant pain point.
 And that’s not all — some ranked property maintenance as their third most crucial pain point in a nationwide poll carried out by SmartMove.

-Simply put — landlords and rental property owners confirm that routine property maintenance is crucial to maximizing ROI and retaining tenants.
+Simply put — landlords and rental property owners confirm that routine property maintenance is crucial to maximizing ROI and retaining residents.

 Tenants are drawn to a rental unit for various reasons, and one of those reasons is the state of the property.
 This is why every landlord should prioritize keeping their unit(s) in mint condition.